Introduction goes here

 7

-Letters of general attorney in England for one year for Theobald de Selling Sellyng, who is setting out to Gascony in the king's service, nominating William de Horne and Thomas de Hope alternately.
+Letters of general attorney in England for one year for Sellyng Theobald de Selling , who is going to Gascony in the king's service, nominating William de Horne and Thomas de Hope alternately.

 8

-Letters of general attorney in England for one year for Thomas de Felton, kt, who is staying in Gascony in the king's service, in the company of Edward, prince of Aquitaine and Wales, nominating Thomas Cat, clerk, and William Berard alternately.
+Letters of general attorney in England for one year for Thomas de Felton, kt , who is staying in Gascony in the king's service, in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Thomas Cat, clerk , and William Berard alternately.

 9

-Letters of general attorney in England for one year for William Page of Kingsbury Kyngesbury, who is setting out to Gascony in the king's service, nominating John de Swanbourne and William Penne alternately.
+Letters of general attorney in England for one year for William Page of Kyngesbury Kingsbury , who is going to Gascony in the king's service, nominating John de Swanbourne and William Penne alternately.

-For Stephen de Monte Ruco and his wife Margaret, concerning the appointment of commissioners.
+For Estève de Monteruc, and his Marguerite, his wife, concerning the appointment of commissioners.

 10